What is zone offense in basketball?

 Following that, 1 can take the mid-range jump shot in the lane.
 Also, 5 could receive the ball from 1 for a close range scoring opportunity if X5 steps up to contest the possible jump shot, shown with the gray arrow.

-The action starts with a 3 out 2 in motion variation that has the post players at the short corners instead of the low post blocks.
+This action starts with a 3 out 2 in motion variation that has the post players at the short corners instead of the low post blocks.
+It is also derived from the Kansas State Wildcats men’s basketball team.

 To begin, 2 receives the ball from 1 and following that, 1 and 3 interchange spots as the zone shifts.
 Afterwards, 3 receives the ball from 2 and then reverses it again to 1.